Skip to content

 Design Tips That Actually Work

-• Match trusses to floors or cabinetry — harmony beats flash.
+• Match trusses to floors or cabinetry for harmony.

-• Add one hero detail.
-People will ask about it, every time.
+• Add one hero detail — people will ask every time.

 Faux wood trusses aren’t a compromise.
-They’re evolution.
+Instead, they’re evolution.
 They take the language of wood — history, rhythm, presence — and translate it into modern design without the drawbacks.
 From a ranch in Texas to a hotel lobby in Chicago, ceilings with faux wood beams don’t just cover a room.
-They complete it.